vermi5/winddcutil/README.md

 # PG32UCDM Pixel Cleaning script

-This is a windows batch script based on winddcutil that executes a pixel cleaning routine for the ASUS ROG Swift PG32UCDM.
+This is a windows batch/visual basic script based on winddcutil that executes a pixel cleaning routine for the ASUS ROG Swift PG32UCDM.
 It has been tested on a couple units running firmware MCM103, beta MCM104, and MCM 105.
 It should also work on previous versions but it's unconfirmed.

 ## Installation